 Hatcheries raise many kinds of fish for stocking.
 The most popular freshwater fish that is stocked is trout, but other popular species such as largemouth bass, steelhead, catfish and many more are also stocked.
 Saltwater species such as striped bass, red drum, salmon and snook are now being raised successfully as well.
 Many states stock a combination of large and small fish in many lakes and rivers each year.

-Fisheries managers will monitor a stocked lake and try to balance the populations of fish species sharing the aquatic environment.
-Some popular lakes are stocked often, while other may only be stocked on a need basis.
+Fish management plans will include monitoring a stocked lake and attempting to balance the populations of fish species sharing the aquatic environment.
+Some popular fishing lakesare stocked often, while other may only be stocked on a need basis.
 Most states only stock public waters, but some states offer opportunities for private ponds and lakes to be stocked as well.

 To learn more about how a fish hatchery works, join BoatingLocal.com as they visit a Massachussetts State Hatchery and tour the facility: